Adoptive Parent Resources / Adoption Information

 Transracial Adoptions

 Transracial adoptions are where the parent(s) and adopted child are of a different race or ethnicity.
-Of all domestic adoptions in the United States, 21% are transracial adoptions.
+Of all domestic adoptions in the United States, nearly 30% are transracial adoptions.
+For more information on this type of adoption, explore our detailed guide.

 Open Adoptions